Eden-06/abstraction-quality/README.md

 tool.
 It will compute the generalized metrics, if multiple tools and mappings are provided (one mapping per tool).

+Recently, we have applied `aquality` to evaluate the generality and appropriateness of a taxonomy with respect to a set of objects under study, whereas the taxonomy is the model and the objects under study are the tools.

 # Commandline Options

 | Argument           | Function                                                |